There are 650 bird species in North America, but only three are bluebirds.

 2. Baby Eastern Bluebirds Have an Egg Tooth

 How do baby bluebirds break free from their shells?
-When an eastern baby bluebird is ready to enter the world, it’ll be getting pecking on the middle of its shell with an egg tooth.
+When an eastern baby bluebird is ready to enter the world, it’ll get pecking on the middle of its shell with an egg tooth.
 The egg tooth is a hard tip at the end of its beak.
 Once they break free of their shell, the egg tooth falls off.
 It usually takes several hours of work for a hatchling to break free.
 Once they emerge, hatchlings are wet and exhausted!
 Immediately, their mother will feed the shell parts to fuel them with calcium.

 3. They’re a Perching Bird

 Eastern bluebirds belong to the order of perching birds (Passeriformes).
-Perching birds are a large group and makeup over half of the world’s bird species.
+Perching birds are a large group and make up over half of the world’s bird species.
 One of their distinct features is that perching birds have a well-developed voice box.
 That’s one of the reasons eastern bluebirds are such great singers!
 Their small compact form is also perfectly balanced, so their center of gravity is over their legs and feet when they perch.

 4. Baby Eastern Bluebirds Are Smaller Than Your Thumb